Carolina1396/CBR-SUBG_MIND/README.md

-##  ⚙️ We are currently building this repo ⚙️

 # Explaining Drug Repositioning: A Case-Based Reasoning Graph Neural Network Approach

 This repository is a fork of CBR-SUBG from [Das el at 2022](https://github.com/rajarshd/CBR-SUBG) work.
 Here we implement CBR-SUBG on Mechanistic Repositioning Network with Indications (MIND), a biomedical knowledge graph that integrates two biomedical resources: [MechRepoNet](https://github.com/SuLab/MechRepoNet) and [DrugCentral](https://drugcentral.org/).
-Results of our implementation are reported here:
+Results of our implementation are reported here: https://ai4d3.github.io/papers/39.pdf

 ## Installation